Frequently Asked Questions

-Federal labor law allows unions to propose in collective bargaining that members of the bargaining unit either become dues-paying union members or pay the union a similar fee, referred to as an agency or representation fee.
-Individuals who choose not to join the union may still be required to pay an equivalent agency fee.
-Depending on the contract in force, failure to pay dues could result in dismissal from a teaching or research appointment (the NYU contract has this provision).
+Since federal labor law allows unions to propose in collective bargaining that members of the bargaining unit either become dues-paying union members or pay the union a similar agency or representation fee, individuals who choose not to join the union may still be required to pay an equivalent fee.
+Depending on the terms of the contract in force, failure to pay dues could result in dismissal from a teaching or research appointment (the NYU contract has this provision).
 This is a negotiable item but most unions insist on such a clause in the collective bargaining agreement to ensure payment of dues.

 Where do my union dues go?

 Dues collected from UAW members are allocated between the local union, the International Union General Fund, and the International Union Strike and Defense Fund.
 While the exact breakdown depends on strike activity in a given month, the UAW dues FAQ provides an estimated breakdown showing that approximately 40% of your monthly dues would go to the local union, another 40% would go to the international United Auto Workers, and the final 20% would go to the UAW’s Strike and Defense Fund.

 Collective Bargaining and Union Contracts

 HGSU-UAW and Harvard are expected to begin the collective bargaining process in the fall of 2018 to develop a contract—also known as a collective bargaining agreement—that will apply to all students in the bargaining unit.
 Once terms of a contract are agreed to by the HGSU-UAW bargaining team and the University administration, union members will have the opportunity to vote to accept (ratify) or reject that contract.

 Until the HGSU-UAW membership votes to ratify a collective bargaining agreement, it is impossible to state with any certainty what will be included in a contract.